Terms and Conditions

 16.1 For the purposes of this Agreement the following defined terms shall have the following meanings:

-“Data Protection Law” shall mean (a) Data Protection Act 1998; (b) Data Protection Act 2018; or (c) from 25th May 2018, the General Data Protection Regulation (EU) 2016/679 (“GDPR”), read in conjunction with and subject to any applicable guidance from the Information Commissioners Office (ICO) on the application of the legislation as may be issued from time to time.
+“Data Protection Law” shall mean Data Protection Act 2018 and the General Data Protection Regulation (EU) 2016/679 (“GDPR”), read in conjunction with and subject to any applicable guidance from the Information Commissioners Office (ICO) on the application of the legislation as may be issued from time to time.

 16.2 Each party shall comply at all times with Data Protection Law and shall not perform its obligations under this Agreement in such a way as to cause the other to breach any of its applicable obligations under Data Protection law.